Laser Hair Removal Before and Aftercare | SEV Laser

 Your skin might be a little red or tender after your laser hair removal treatment, and that’s perfectly okay.
 Here’s what you’ll need to do to nurture your skin post-treatment and help your side effects dissipate quickly.

-no-exercise Avoid strenuous exercise
+no-exercise Avoid strenuous exercise.

-Body Keep the treatment area clean
+Body Keep the treatment area clean.

-Use soothing Use soothing, fragrance-free products
+Use soothing Use soothing, fragrance-free products.

-No sun Avoid unprotected sun exposure
+No sun Avoid unprotected sun exposure.

-don't shave Don’t shave or exfoliate for 10 days
+don't shave Don’t shave or exfoliate for 10 days.

 Know the Side Effects

 The most common side effects of laser hair removal are temporary redness, swelling, itching, hives, or tenderness.
 These side effects are usually mild and typically fade within a few days.
-Many of our clients do not experience them at all!
-In some cases, those prone to acne or cold sores may experience a mild resurgence, and ingrown hairs may occur after the first few appointments.
+Some of our clients do not experience them at all!

 Avoid Heat